 The next few hours were utterly confusing as we continued our work among the setting up activities of the rest of the busy crew.
 We dressed the lounge, study and hallway.
 Later we began to sort out the orangery.

-I took Rhys with me to borrow some plants from Douch Nursery (owner was a friend of Will) on the other side of Bath.
+I took Rhys to borrow some plants from Douch Nursery (owner was a friend of Will) on the other side of Bath.
 When we got there we turned off the road and into a north Georgia wilderness.

 We drove deeper into the wilderness I started mimicking a certain guitar piece and Rhys quickly caught on and mimicked the banjo.
 Otherwise it was quiet and we felt a little tense.
 Would we be attacked by a group of ignorant hillbilly backwoodsman?

 The large sheet of polystyrene is painted black on the other side.
-This so that the sheet can be used to either reflect light or block light.
+This is so that the sheet can be used to either reflect light or block light.
 Crude but very effective.

 It was a very busy day and went on into the evening.
 We finally finished at about 22:00 and checked in at The Lord Nelson Inn at Marshfield.
 Fell asleep around 23:45.